otmaneelallaki/HAX712X-DOS/README.md

 The Data Collection is available at ` ./Project/DataCollection.py `.
 ## Data Visualization :
 Some images and additional graphics are available at ` ./Project/Visualization.py` .
+## ClassModel :
+Our main model is availabe on ` ./Project/ClassModel.py`which contains the classes and functions used for fitting the model, you will find more details documentation file .
 ## Documentation :
 The documentation of this package is available on at `docs/_build//html/index.html` .
 ## Structure :